- chapter 5

 Although Luke has omitted a detail from Mark 2,8, note that the point is still made in 5,22.

 Verse 23 is then the heart of the matter, followed by verse 24 where "Son of Man" is found for the first time in this Gospel.
 For the background to this title, see Ezekiel 2,1 and Daniel 7,13.

 What is the reaction of the man and the crowd in verses 25-26?
 What has Luke added to verse 26 (see 19,9)?

 How do the people differ from their leaders?

 Time to look at my response.

-We can now move on to read 5,27-39, the two stories at the centre of this section.
+We can now move on to read about Levi, 5,27-39, and the centre of the cycle.